 Introduction: In this article, Gena Philibert-Ortega provides tips for researching court records and preparing to visit a courthouse to learn more about your ancestors.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 Courthouses hold treasures for the genealogist – but visiting one can be intimidating if you’ve never researched court records in person.
 It’s important to learn all you can about what the courthouse holds, the procedure for obtaining records, and costs involved.
 The following are some tips to consider as you think about researching your family history in court records.

 Like the description “church records,” the term “court records” is too general.
 Court records cover a vastly diverse set of records that document our ancestors from America’s early history.
 “Court records” can include “probate, naturalization, divorce, debt, adoption, guardianship, licenses, appointment to public offices, taxes, civil lawsuits, property disputes, and crimes.”*

 What records can you find at a courthouse?
 Well, the short answer is, “it depends.”
 Why?
 Every courthouse is different and the records they hold depend on the location, type of courthouse, and what they retain onsite.
 In the California county where I live the Superior Court holds records like probates, civil, and criminal cases, but if you want a divorce record you have to take a walk across the street to the Family Court.
 Some records have been digitized and are available online while others must be ordered and retrieved by court staff.
 In a neighboring county, some older records from the early 20th century and prior can be found at the county archive.

 The FamilySearch Family History Research Wiki page on United States Court Records states that there are three main types of court cases that involve records you may be interested in: